yqtianust/DFlare/readme.md

 `seed_inputs.p` stores the seed inputs used by us.

 To apply it on other models, please revise the `gen_wrapper_tflite.py'

+### Models used in our paper

+Pelase downloadn it from [here](https://hkustconnect-my.sharepoint.com/:f:/g/personal/ytianas_connect_ust_hk/EmJ0HLIS1JZPoRJB9wUzZswBgfZ8mbLn54sCwNiaUyzoPg?e=hCv7Ol) and follow the instructions in the readme.

 ## Environment.
 DFlare majorly requires the following package.